Table of Contents

 Dining flooring comes in many different colors, styles and materials.
 Here are some of the most popular dining room flooring options.

-Vinyl plank and vinyl tile flooring offer performance and style at an affordable cost.
-Vinyl offers visuals that mimic authentic wood or tile, which work well with both formal and informal dining rooms.
+Luxury vinyl flooring offers performance and style at an affordable cost.
+This flooring features visuals that mimic authentic wood or tile, which work well with formal and informal dining rooms.
 Because cleaning is easy, it’s also a practical choice in busy eating areas.

-Vinyl floor manufacturers use tinted PVC chips or other synthetic materials, which they process into solid sheets and can then further cut into tiles.
-In the majority of cases, vinyl floors consist of multiple layers, which include a backing layer, top design layer and two protective layers.
+Luxury vinyl floor manufacturers use tinted PVC chips or other synthetic materials, which they process into solid sheets and can then further cut into tiles.
+In the majority of cases, this type of flooring consists of multiple layers, which include a backing layer, top design layer and two protective layers.
 These layers help protect the floor from mildew, tears, rips, stains, scratches, gouges and other types of damage.
-High-quality vinyl with thicker layers will mean a tougher, more durable floor.
+High-quality luxury vinyl with thicker layers will mean a tougher, more durable floor.

 2. Carpet

 Carpet can also be an elegant choice for a dining room, and some manufacturers of wall-to-wall carpeting make their brands moisture- and stain-resistant.
-That means you can host a dinner party without having to worry about ruining your carpet.
+That means you can host a dinner party without worrying about ruining your carpet.

-Some of the advantages of installing carpet in your dining room include the following.
+Some advantages of installing carpet in your dining room include the following:

 - Softness: Carpet provides a cushioned, soft surface, and your family and guests may love sinking their feet into it.